Q. My doctor posted a sign saying she ‘doesn’t take Obamacare.’ What should I do?

 A. It depends on your relationship with your doctor.
 If you’re not particularly attached to her, it might be easier to just find someone new.
 But if you prefer to continue working with her, you’ll need to have a conversation with her or with her office staff to determine what carriers she still has network contracts with.

 Obamacare is not an insurance policy or network.
-It’s just another name for the Affordable Care Act (ACA), which is a law that was implemented in 2010.
+It’s just another name for the Affordable Care Act (ACA), which is a law that was enacted in 2010.
 All new individual and small-group health insurance policies had to be fully compliant with Obamacare starting January 1, 2014.
 This is the case regardless of whether they’re sold through the exchanges or purchased directly from a carrier (ie, “off-exchange“).
 The ACA also imposed some new regulations on large group and self-insured plans, but not as extensively as it regulates the individual and small group markets.

 Grandfathered health plans are those that were in already in effect on March 23, 2010 (when the ACA was signed into law), and they do not have to become fully ACA-compliant as long as they don’t make significant changes to benefits or cost-sharing (even grandfathered plans do have to comply with some ACA provisions, though).

 Transitional, or “grandmothered” health plans are those that were purchased after the ACA was signed into law, but before October 1, 2013 (December 31, 2013 in some states).
-HHS allowed these plans to extend into late 2014 if states and carriers permitted it, and then later provided additional leeway, ultimately allowing these plans to continue to remain in force until the end of 2018, at the discretion of states and carriers.
+HHS allowed these plans to extend into late 2014 if states and carriers permitted it, and then later provided additional leeway, ultimately allowing these plans to continue to remain in force (currently through 2022), at the discretion of states and carriers.
 These policies do not have to be fully ACA-compliant, but they must adhere to more provisions of the law than grandfathered plans.